-Driving towards a zero emissions fleet within a decade
+Driving towards a zero emissions fleet within the decade

-Melbourne Water is leading the industry by transitioning to a zero emissions vehicle fleet within 10 years, as part of a ‘drive’ to be fully carbon neutral by 2030.
+Melbourne Water is leading the industry by transitioning to a zero emissions fleet within 10 years, as part of a drive to be fully carbon neutral by 2030.

 “Electric only utility vehicles are not yet available, but they are coming.
-We will be purchasing these aggressively from 2022 and we expect Melbourne Water will be one of the first companies to order these types of vehicles in Australia.”
+We are excited to purchase these from 2022/3 and we expect Melbourne Water will be one of the first companies to order dual cab utilities in Australia.

-Melbourne Water staff will be trained to use the new zero emissions vehicles, which have different driving characteristics to traditional combustion engine cars.
+Melbourne Water staff are encouraged to drive the new zero emissions vehicles, before taking a traditional combustion powered vehicle.